 Our favorite spot any time of year to explore the tide pools is the Fitzgerald Marine Reserve.
+This is an amazing ecotourism destination.
 It can be helpful to check the tide schedule before planning your visit if you are set on seeing them at low tide.
 Either way this is a fun day out.
 Plan to bring a picnic and stay awhile.

 Don’t Miss Santa Cruz Beaches and Boardwalk

 Whether surfing is your jam or rollercoasters, Santa Cruz is a great day trip from SF.
 The boardwalk is old school and lively with rollercoasters, hot dogs, cotton candy and boardwalk games.
 It’s also right on the sand.

 So if you want to combine a bit of both in one day, that works too!
 A little further south of town is where the surfers head near points along E. Cliff Drive.
 Even if you aren’t a surfer, it’s fun to walk along the cliff path to watch them out there.
 You can actually follow the sidewalk path all the way to Capitola.

 What Not to Miss in Monterey Bay